wp-plugins/livepress/readme.txt

 Make sure you have enabled the "blog filter" in Site Admin / Author Avatars for the blog on which you are trying to use this feature on.
 By default this is only enabled for the root blog (blog id = 1).

-And you are running [Wordpress MU](http://mu.wordpress.org/), right?
+And you are running [Wordpress MU](http://mu.wordpress.org/) (or respectively WordPress 3 in multi-site mode), right?

 = Can I upload custom pictures for users? =